 - In NAT there is no negative marking.

 - Zero marking is given for the questions that are not attempted.

-- Candidate should do rough work on the scribble pad given during the exam.
+- The candidate should do rough work on the scribble pad given during the exam.

-- Engineering mathematics section will carry 15% of marks in total marks for the Papers with the codes AE, AG, BT, CE, CH, CS, EC, EE, IN, ME, MN, MT, PE, PI, TF and XE.
+- The engineering mathematics section will carry 15% of marks in total marks for the Papers with the codes AE, AG, BT, CE, CH, CS, EC, EE, IN, ME, MN, MT, PE, PI, TF, and XE.
 The remaining 70% of marks are for the subject of the paper.

 - 1 to 10 questions of general aptitude are given and marks carrying for each question is 1.5 then the total marks are 15.

 - 25 questions are given in the technical section and 1 mark for each question then the total marks are 25.

 - 30 questions based on engineering mathematics and marks per each question is 2 marks then the total marks are 60.